 As-built project site conditions assessment: The process through which project developers document project site practices and characteristics after practices are implemented.
 This is used to record project implementation and contributes to modeling future project site conditions.

-Future project site conditions modeling:

-The process for project developers to model pollutant load for the anticipated future conditions at the project site.
+Quantify or model post-project site conditions: With as-built conditions in hand, project developers can now model the pollutant load reductions between pre and post-project conditions.
+Where direct monitoring of load reductions is possible, modeling may not be needed.

 Regulatory baseline: Mechanism(s) for project developers to account for regulatory baseline in the calculation of available credits.

-Calculate credits: Calculation of available credits based on pollutant loads associated with the pre-project condition, anticipated future condition, and the regulatory baseline.
-For example, credits generated from a project site = (As-Built Future Conditions Load – Pre-project Conditions Load) -/* (Regulatory Baseline).
+Calculate credits: Calculation of available credits based on pollutant loads associated with the pre-project condition, post-project condition, and the regulatory baseline.

 Credit Characteristics

 Credit life: Defines when credits become valid (e.g. after third-party verification and upon public registration) and remain valid for use by a regulated entity (e.g. they remain verified and registered).
+Nutrient and temperature credits may be generated annually or seasonally, but the minimum contract length covering the BMPs behind those credits could range in years (e.g. 5 years for non-structural BMPs, and 20 years for structural BMPs).

 Accounting treatment of credits: Describes the nature of credits within accounting, lending and budgetary contexts.
 For example, in accounting, lending, and ratemaking contexts, credits could be designated as capital goods to qualify for particular loans.
+Ultimately, accounting treatment of credits will be determined by the Government Accounting Standards Board, but the Joint Regional Agreement could include ways to clarify accounting treatment.

 Renewal of credits: After the project developer-credit generator contract expires, under what conditions can credits be renewed (e.g. so long as a new contract is in place that includes an appropriate management plan and adequate stewardship protections).

-Other offset programs: Projects generating credits in a water quality trading program may generate credits for other incentive or offset programs in certain circumstances, but not in others.
-This component would describe interaction with carbon credit programs and incentive programs using public funds.
+Other offset programs: Some BMPs can generate multiple ecological benefits (e.g. carbon sequestration and habitat improvement) in addition to water quality improvements.
+In addition, some projects will use multiple sources of funds to achieve larger or more beneficial projects.
+This section will discuss how trading programs can ensure no double counting of credits and how to treat the use of different sources of funds for a project.
+Often, these issues are referred to as credit stacking and payment stacking.

 Credit Verification and Certification